-Indian hunters, with eight cances.
-We commenced sealing off Cape Scott, on the north of Vancouver Island, and killed 479 fur seals in the Pacific-Ocean, and entered the Bering's Sea on July 2, 1887, passing between Umnak Island and the Island of the Four Mountains.
-The weather was very thick and foggy, and we did no sealing in Bering's Sea in consequence.

-resalted the skins with salt taken from our vessel.
-They put an officer from the Rush on board and towed us out to see and told us to go to Sitka.
+Indian hunters, with eight canoes.

+We commenced sealing off Cape Scott, on the north of Vancouver Island, and killed 479 fur seals in the Pacific Ocean, and entered the Bering's Sea on July 2, 1887, passing between Umnak Island and the Island of the Four Mountains.
+The weather was resalted the skins with salt taken from our vessel.
+They put an officer from the Rush on board and towed us out to sea and told us to go to Sitka.

 We arrived there on the 22d July, and on the next day an investigation was held before Judge Dawson, who bound us over to appear on the 22d of August for trial.
 The vessel was left in charge of the United States officers, and we were only allowed to remove our clothing.
 The Indians were left to find their way home as they could.

 They were about 700 miles from their villages.

-They were about 700 miles from their villages.
 I further say that when we were taken I spoke to the captain of the Rush, and told him we had not taken a seal in Behring's Sea.
 He replied, "I am sorry for you; I have to obey orders, and take everything I come across in Behring's Sea."

-have to obey orders, and take everything I come across in Behring's Sea."
-And I make this solemn declaration by virtue of the act passed in the thirty-seventh year of Her Majesty's reign, entitled "An act for the suppression of voluntary and extra-judicial oaths."
+And I make this solemn declaration by virtue of the act passed in the thirty-seventh year of Her Majesty's reign, entitled "An act for the suppression of voluntary and extra-judicial oaths.